awylie199/simple-network-asset-management/README.md

 Although React (and particularly Redux) are unnecessary for such a simple app, it should allow the app to grow.
 It also aligns with the other technology used in the company, and interns should be familiar with it.
+Alternatively, the new React context API could be used.

 Styling is done with [Styled Components](https://www.styled-components.com/) and with support for SCSS files.